degatedev/trusted_setup/Participants.md

 ### Server Specifications
 1. **Minimum specifications:** CPU 4 cores / memory 16 GB / disk space 1T

-    Please create a 200 GB swap space.

-    To create a Swap space on linux, please refer to this [tutorial](https://linuxize.com/post/create-a-linux-swap-file/).
-> If the server memory is greater than 256 GB, it is not necessary to create a swap space.

 2. **Recommended Models**: